nginx-clojure/nginx-clojure.github.io/More.md

 worker_processes 8;
 ```

-Because a JVM instance will be embeded into per Nginx worker process so if there are more than one Nginx worker prcocesses there will be more than one JVM instances.
+Because a JVM instance will be embeded into every Nginx worker process, if there are more than one Nginx worker prcocesses then there will be more than one JVM instances.
-So if we want to get synchronized session information we can not use the default tomcat session manger.
-Instead we may consider to use either of
+So if we want to have synchronized session information we cannot use the default tomcat session manger.
+Instead we may consider using one of the following:

 1. Cookie based Session Store  viz. storing all session attribute information into cookies.
 1. Shared HashMap among processes in the same machine ,e.g. nginx-clojure built-in [Shared Map][], OpenHFT [Chronicle Map][]
 1. External Session Store,  e.g.  Redis / MySQL / Memcached Session Store

-When there are more than one Nginx worker prcocesses sub/pub services also need to be taken care of.
-Subscribers may connect to JVM instances which maybe are different
+When there are is than one Nginx worker process, sub/pub services also need to be taken care for.
+Subscribers may connect to JVM instances which may be different
-with the JVM instance which the publisher send message to.
+than the JVM instance which the publisher sent a message to.
 So we need to use [broadcast API](more.html#35-subpub--broadcast-event) from nginx-clojure
-and broadcast message to all Nginx worker prcocesses.
+and broadcast messages to all Nginx worker processes.

 [nginx-clojure broadcast API]: https://github.com/nginx-clojure/nginx-clojure/issues/38
 [Shared Map]: https://nginx-clojure.github.io/sharedmap.html